PURPOSE / SCOPE:

 Examples of Violations of Professional Standards

 Minor infraction- academic or professional misconduct that is minor in nature, or unintentional, with minimal impact to self, others, or community; and is a first-time offense.
-Many minor offenses of unprofessionalism result from misunderstanding or lack of familiarity of expected standards.
+Many minor offenses of unprofessionalism result from misunderstanding or a lack of familiarity with expected standards.
 Examples of minor offenses include, but are not limited to, the following:

-- Using language in email, assignment or other communication that may be perceived as overly casual, inappropriate, or disrespectful
+- Using language in email, assignment, or other communication that may be perceived as overly casual, inappropriate, or disrespectful

 - Receiving or responding to feedback inappropriately